LEEJ0NGWAN/webflux-sftp-image-gateway/README.md

 ### SFTP Connection Pool

-Opening SSH Connection is so expensive that we should avoid opening a new SSH connection per each upload request.
+Opening a new SSH Connection is so expensive that we should avoid opening a new SSH connection per request and consider to reuse pre-open connections.

-To prevent opening a new SSH connection per each request, it implements SFTP connection pool in memory with concurrent hash map collections.
+To prevent opening a new SSH connection for each request, it implements a SFTP connection pool managing sftp connections in memory with concurrent hash map collection.

 ### Flow